 The initial response to contain the deadly virus should not overshadow the need to ensure the protection of people’s mental health, which is yet another challenge for governments, now and in the future.
 Psychological and mental health should be part of the physical health response to the covid-19, as advocated by WHO experts.

-Note: This article from the author appeared in This Week News Mauritius on May 04, 2020
+Note: This article was written for This Week News Mauritius on May 4, 2020